 “She got on her knees and started to pray,” said Det.
 Pince.
 “Anderson told her not to worry about it.
 She would be up with him soon.”

 As the others watched, Anderson began shooting Rachel in the back of the head until the gun jammed.
 Then, he cleared the jam and emptied the gun into her.
 Rivas would stand by watching his friend die in a most brutal slaying.

 Anderson, the frenzied mastermind, ordered the others to cover the grave.

 The Northwest Mafia members had a secret pact, and no one was to know what happened to Rachel, but she was now listed as a missing person.

 The Burkheimer family rallied together and distributed missing person posters everywhere in Snohomish and King Counties.

-Police apprehended Durham and Sgt.
-Scot Fenter of the Snohomish County Sheriff’s Office quickly laid the pressure on the young man who breaks and leads law enforcement to the foothills of the Cascade Mountains.
+Police apprehended Durham.
+Sgt.
+Scot Fenter of the Snohomish County Sheriff’s Office pressures the young man, who quickly breaks and leads law enforcement to the foothills of the Cascade Mountains.
 There, they found a shallow gravesite off Reiter Road, east of Gold Bar.